woman with pots and lyme disease laying on couch

 Treatment of POTS

-Tahir’s review also suggests that ivabradine, an FDA-approved heart failure medication, may be effective for reducing heart rate.
-However, it is not FDA-approved for POTS specifically.
+Tahir’s review also suggests that ivabradine, an FDA-approved heart failure medication, may reduce heart rate in some POTS patients.
+However, ivabradine is not FDA-approved specifically for POTS and is used off-label in this context.

 Clinical Takeaways

-POTS in Lyme disease is a multi-system autonomic disorder with heterogeneous pathophysiology including sympathetic overstimulation and autoimmune dysfunction.
-Treatment includes non-pharmacologic strategies like hydration and compression plus pharmacologic options targeting heart rate and vascular tone.
+POTS in Lyme disease is a multi-system autonomic disorder with heterogeneous pathophysiology including sympathetic overstimulation, hypovolemia, and possible autoimmune mechanisms.

 Frequently Asked Questions